-Professor Hoffman graduated summa cum laude from Dartmouth College and from Yale Law School, where she was Submissions Editor for the Yale Journal of Health Policy, Law, and Ethics.
-She currently teaches classes on Health Care Law and Policy, Torts, and a seminar on Health Insurance and Reform and is the Chair of the Insurance Law Section of the Association of American Law Schools.
+Professor Hoffman was awarded the 2018 Robert A. Gorman Award for Excellence in Teaching.
+Her classes include Health Care Law and Policy, Torts, and Health Insurance and Reform.
+She is Chair Emeritus of the Insurance Law Section of the Association of American Law Schools.

-Professor Hoffman has extensive experience working as a lawyer and business consultant in the health care industry.
-She practiced law at Ropes & Gray, LLP, where she counseled clients on health care regulatory matters.
-She has also provided strategic business advice to health care companies as a consultant at The Boston Consulting Group and The Bridgespan Group.
-Immediately prior to joining the faculty at UCLA, she was a fellow at Harvard’s Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.
+Professor Hoffman graduated summa cum laude from Dartmouth College and from Yale Law School.
+Professor Hoffman has extensive work experience in the health care industry.
+She practiced health law at Ropes & Gray, LLP and advised health care companies on business strategy as a consultant at The Boston Consulting Group and The Bridgespan Group.
+From 2010-2017, Hoffman was a member of the UCLA School of Law faculty and, prior to that, was a fellow at Harvard’s Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.